- COVIDCert NI – Easy Read Privacy Information

 - UK GDPR Article 9(2)(h) – the processing is necessary for medical diagnosis, the provision of health treatment and management of a health and social care system.

-- UK GDPR Article 9(2)(i) – the processing is necessary for reasons of public interest in the area of public health.
+- UK GDPR Article 9(2)(i) – the processing is necessary for reasons of public interest in public health.

 Data Protection laws we must follow are: